High School Enrichment (non-CCAP) Student Application Process and Relevant FCC Policies

 Student Application Process

-All high school students within SCCCD’s service area are eligible to participate in high school enrichment if they meet the standard qualifications, which are outlined in both the HSE Enrollment Packet instructions and on the HSE webpage, and submit all documents by the required deadlines.
+All high school students within SCCCD’s service area are eligible to participate in high school enrichment if they meet the minimum qualifications, which are outlined in both the HSE Enrollment Packet instructions and on the HSE webpage, and submit all documents by the required deadlines.

 Applying and registering for high school enrichment courses is a two-step process: